Ehdunhackme/Magnetic-Field-of-Cylindrical-Axially-Magnetized-Ring/README.md

-# Magnetic Field of Cylindrical Magnetic Ring
+# Magnetic Field of Cylindrical Axially Magnetized Ring
 ## Project Description

-This project simulates and visualizes the magnetic field produced by a cylindrical magnetic ring in the x-y plane.
+This project simulates and visualizes the magnetic field produced by a cylindrical axially magnetized ring in the x-y plane.
 The simulation employs the Biot-Savart law to calculate the magnetic field.
 It includes both vector field visualization and a field strength heatmap as well as a Lyapunov Exponent heatmap and MCMC corner plot.
 Feedback and contributions are welcome to improve its accuracy and functionality.

 ## Methodology